gatsbyjs/store.gatsbyjs.org/README.md

 </details>

 <details>
-  <summary><strong>I've been waiting for my package, but it hasn't arrived yet.</strong></summary>
+  <summary><strong>I've been waiting for my package, but it hasn't arrived yet.
+What should i do?</strong></summary>

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->

 International shipments can take up to 6 weeks to be delivered. 😱 Tracking updates may not always show up in real time on your tracking link.
-If you still have not received your order at the end of 6 weeks, please let us know by sending an email to team@gatsbyjs.com, and we'll see how we can help!
+If you still have not received your order at the end of 6 weeks, please let us know by sending an email to team@gatsbyjs.com, and we'll see how we can help you.

 </details>